JPGarCar/tridu_server/decisions_api.md

 To update a resource (able to partially edit), we use a Patch method with the following return options:
 - 200: Ok + resource -> When the resource was updated
-- 404: Resource not found + str -> When the resource being updated was not found
+- 404: Resource not found + ErrorObjectSchema -> When the resource being updated was not found